alphabill-org/alphabill/docs/transactions.md

 ```

 1. *TargetOwner* (byte string, optional) is the owner
-   condition for the created fee credit record.
+   predicate for the created fee credit record.
 It needs to be
    satisfied by the *TransactionOrder*.*FeeProof* data item of the
    transactions using the record to pay fees.
 2. *FeeCreditTransfer* (array) is a record of the [Transfer to Fee